 How Options Analysis Suite Compares to Blackbox Stocks

-Blackbox Stocks is a real-time alerts and multi-asset momentum scanner spanning stocks, options, and crypto, with an active Discord community and live educational programming.
+Blackbox Stocks is a real-time alerts and momentum scanner for US equities and options, with dark-pool data, an active Discord community, and live educational programming.

 OAS is a comprehensive retail options analytics platform built on two foundational layers: a 17-model pricing engine (10 vanilla models: Black-Scholes, Heston, SABR, Local Volatility, Jump Diffusion via Merton / Kou / Bates, Variance Gamma, Monte Carlo, FFT, PDE, and Binomial trees; plus 7 exotic-option engines: Asian, barrier, lookback, digital, chooser, compound, and multi-asset) and a 17-Greek calculation layer, feeding eSSVI-fit IV surfaces with Dupire local-volatility extraction and 3D visualization.